Maggie’s Kitchen Sink Veggie Burger

 • ¼ tsp coriander

-• ½ tsp pepper
+• ¼ teaspoon pepper

-• ¾ cup garbanzo bean flour (This is my favorite flour.
-Full of protein and a great binder, but you can also use regular flour,
+• ¾ cup garbanzo bean flour (or regular flour, breadcrumbs, or any gluten-free flour).
+This is my favorite flour- full of protein and a great binder but you can also use regular flour, whole wheat or GF flours, or even breadcrumbs.

-• ½ cup chopped walnuts (can use almonds, cashews, pecans, etc, or a mixture)
+• ½ cup chopped walnuts (can use almonds, cashews, pecans etc. or a mixture)

-• Olive oil for cooking
+• 2-3 tbs of olive oil for cooking

 OPTIONAL SUGGESTED TOPPINGS: